Bad-Gandalf/StreetfighterV-Rankings/README.md

 More likely i will just create a recent csv if I ever wished to show it to any Streetfighter fans.

 ## Deployment
-I deployed the site to github pages, it can be found at "https://bad-gandalf.github.io/milestone2-StreetfighterV-Rankings/".
+I deployed the site to github pages, it can be found [here](https://bad-gandalf.github.io/milestone2-StreetfighterV-Rankings/).
 I only had one issue with the deployment and that was the csv file could not be found.
 It was a simple fix though, as I removed backslash in front of the address in graphs.js and it worked immediately.